High-fidelity gate set for exchange-coupled singlet-triplet qubits: Numerics and optimization

-To speed up the convergence of the LMA, we use analytic derivatives of $\uc$ and \qpef to efficiently derive all terms in \refeq{eq:optimization} with respect to $\eps_{ij,k}$ \cite{supp}.
-The chance to find or approach the global minimum is improved by starting the optimization from many random seeds.
-Accurate control of \db{ij} is often not available in experiments, so we do not explicitly optimize it.
-Instead, we fix \db{ij} at a few experimentally feasible values and only optimize $\eps_{ij,k}$.
+To find parameters $\epsilon_{ij, k}$ and \db{ij} such that $\uc$ implements $\ut$ with minimal decoherence and leakage, we solve the nonlinear optimization problem $\min_{\eps_{ij,k}}|\matdist, \ifb, \ifes, \ifef, \lc|^2$ with the Levenberg-Marquardt algorithm (LMA).
+To speed up the algorithm's convergence, we use analytic derivatives of $\uc$ and \qpef to efficiently derive all terms in the minimization problem with respect to $\eps_{ij,k}$, as discussed in greater detail in \refsec{sec:B}.
+The chance to find or approach the best fidelity for our model is improved by starting the optimization from many random seeds.
+Accurate control of \db{ij} is often not available in experiments, so we fix \db{ij} at a few experimentally feasible values and only optimize $\eps_{ij,k}$.
+Further information on numerical pulse optimization can be found in \refsec{sec:B} and Refs. \citenum{Khaneja2005,Kuprov2009,Floether2011}.

-After the optimization, more accurate values for the infidelities and leakages are calculated by explicitly computing unitaries for a large number of noise realizations.
-We now include auto-correlated charge noise with spectra $S_{\epsilon,\alpha}(f) \propto 1/f^\alpha$.
-In addition to coherent leakage, we also compute the total leakage \leak by averaging \lc over all of the relevant noise contributions, and define the incoherent leakage $\li = \leak - \lc$.
+After the optimization, more accurate infidelities and leakages are calculated by computing unitaries for a large number of noise realizations, including auto-correlated charge noise with spectra $S_{\epsilon,\alpha}(f) \propto 1/f^\alpha$.
+Additional to coherent leakage, we also compute the total leakage \leak by averaging \lc over the noise realizations, and define the incoherent leakage $\li = \leak - \lc$.